 - Audio Hz, a frequency representation that lets you choose a center frequency like 1000 Hz or middle C (440 Hz), plus how many octaves below that frequency you want to see, and how many octaves above.
 An octave is double or half the frequency.
 In this mode you want to send graphPlot the audio signal into the third input, and it will apply the Spectrum CHOP to it appropriately.

 - Time Code, hours:minutes:seconds:frames converted from frames in the Range Linear X parameter.
 Use with Line Intervals Adaptive X.

 Generally when displaying any of the viewing styles including the exponential forms, you don't need to convert your data into decibels for example.
 However if your data already is in decibels or powers-of-10, you don't want to have it converted again.
 If this is the case, change Convert Data into Units to be Data Already in Converted Form.

-The look is parameter-driven: graph positioning; label text, sizes, positions, colors and rotations; graph line/dot thickness and colors; label value precisions; colors and sizes of your graphed data.
+The look of the graphs is parameter-driven: graph positioning; label text, sizes, positions, colors and rotations; graph line/dot thickness and colors; label value precisions; colors and sizes of your graphed data.